EmilyRyan-2027/shaking-the-rust-off/README.md

-# shaking-the-rust-off
+# Shaking the Rust off
-Silly little platformer thing with a 'rusting' mechanic
+Silly little platformer prototype with a 'rusting' mechanic.

+## Planned Features:
+- Player character that can move and jump in a world
+- Player character 'rusts' over time, affecting movement speed and appearance
+- Player character can jump to remove rust
+- Removing rust creates a randomized particle effect
+- Dynamic music depending on player character rustiness, composed by me
+- Other misc sfx created by me